Ksamuel92/rpn-calc-cli/README.md

 calculate <flags>
 ```

-Put spaces between each operator and/or operand.
+Put a space after each operator and/or operand.
 The calculator will accept as many or as few elments as you wish to input at once.

 ```bash
 >> 3 3 +